supertypeai/articles/articles/fear-greed-index-part3.md

     The data processing consists of:

-    1. Read the locally stored data into Pandas DataFrame
+    1. Read the locally stored data into Pandas DataFrame.

-    2. Check today's date vs latest date in the file
+    2. Check today's date vs latest date in the file.

-    3. If today's date > latest date, make a request fot the webpage
+    3. If today's date > latest date, make a request fot the webpage.

-    4. Parse the data from HTML tags, then convert the data into Pandas DataFrame
+    4. Parse the data from HTML tags, then convert the data into Pandas DataFrame.

-    5. Combine the two DataFrame
+    5. Combine the two DataFrame.

-    6. Write the combined result into the same file
+    6. Write the combined result into the same file.

-    7. Filter the result to be within the timeframe, then return the final result
+    7. Filter the result to be within the timeframe, then return the final result.

 3. ### USD/IDR Exchange Rate Data
     `fetch_idr_usd_rate(timeframe: int)`